Athens Joint Regeneration

 That consultation involves getting a diagnosis and a treatment plan to help you resolve the problem quickly and efficiently.

 Another type of consultation is a second opinion.
-If you’ve been to another provider, but aren’t sold on their options for treatment, you may seek out the consultation of the team at Joint Regeneration of Lake Oconee to discuss other options.
+If you’ve been to another provider, but aren’t sold on their options for treatment, you may seek out the consultation of the team at Joint Regeneration, Watkinsville, Georgia to discuss other options.

 General consultations happen when you have a chronic condition that just doesn’t seem to go away on its own.
 The team offers general consultations for joint pain and other conditions that affect the joints in your body.